 Autumn Decorations - Grow Your Own

 Have you decorated for the season yet?
 I got a head start this year after a visit to the NC mountains where the pumpkins and gourds were irresistible!
 I justified this indulgence in the name of seed collecting.
-Though many of these don’t thrive in the Piedmont region where I live, I figured it would be worth a try to save seed and grow them in 2022.
+Though many of these don’t thrive in the Piedmont region where I live, I figured it would be worth a try to save seed and grow them next year.

 Unique pumpkins and gourds are natural fall decorations.